All pages

 Prior Material?

 If you taught in the past semester at ReDI, you might have existing material you would like to reuse.
 That is fantastic!
 Please add the content to the drive.
-You can also reach out to Julian on Slack or via email (julian@redi-school.org) for further questions on how to add or use prior material.
+You can also reach out to us on Slack or via email (dcp@redi-school.org) for further questions on how to add or use prior material.

 How do I update material?